- Why Research

 Goal: To discover new approaches to target cancer stem cells and improve outcomes for patients with aggressive breast cancer.

-Impact: Dr. Ince has identified a unique mechanism regulating breast cancer stem cells–the drivers in drug resistance and metastasis.
+Impact: Dr. Ince has identified a unique mechanism regulating breast cancer stem cells—the drivers of drug resistance and metastasis.
 His studies may reveal a non-chemotherapeutic approach to targeted therapy in aggressive breast cancers, such as triple negative and advanced estrogen receptor-positive breast cancers.

 While DNA mutations can lead to the development of cancer, other non-genetic changes to DNA, called epigenetic modifications, control how genes are turned on or off and can also lead to cancer.
 Recent work by Dr. Ince’s team identified a novel regulator of epigenetic modification that leads to an increase in the expression of genes that regulate cancer stem cell growth.
 The process involves the activity of three hormones that are uniquely expressed together in breast cells.
 He is now conducting tests to determine whether targeting these hormone receptors in combination could effectively kill cancer stem cells.